hieu-hugh-nguyen/hieu-hugh-nguyen.github.io/index.md

-I aspire to become a leader in healthcare with a lifelong dream of setting new standards of care and delivering more accessible, tailored treatments to patients.
+One cool thing about me: I aspire to become a leader in healthcare with a lifelong dream of setting new standards of care and delivering more accessible, tailored treatments to patients.
 Everything I do is patient-centric, as a result of having witnessed many patients suffering and dying since the young age.
-Over the last eight years of working with teams of clinicians and scientists, I've been fortunate to experience many different domains of medical science, such as cardiac data science, molecular biology, computational biology, and medical imaging.
-Right now, I research and develop AI/ML algorithms to better analyze medical data, and apply them to solve real-world problems in Cardiology, Critical Care, and Oncology.
+Over the last eight years of working with teams of clinicians, scientists, and data gurus, I've been fortunate to experience and contribute to various exciting projects spanning different health domains, such as data science, molecular biology, comp bio, digital health, wearable sensor, and medical imaging.

+Right now, I research and develop AI/ML algorithms to better analyze health data.
+On the application side, I apply methods in ML, XAI, Vision, NLP, and time-series analysis to address real-world unmet needs in Cardiology, Critical Care, and Oncology.

-Asides from academic research, I am fortunate to do research and apply ML to health-related projects in industry, via internships and co-ops under startups (Perthera Inc.) and corporate settings (Apple Inc. and Medtronic Inc.).
+Asides from academic research, I am fortunate to have 3 years of industry experience, doing research and applying ML to solve health-related problems at Apple, Medtronic, and Perthera.

 <br/>